danpla/dpscreenocr/tools/app_launcher_unix/readme.txt

 Building
 --------

-To compile the launcher, you need to set the following CMake
+To build the launcher, you need to set the following CMake variables:
-variables:

-  * LAUNCHER_EXE_PATH - path of the executable to be launched
+  * LAUNCHER_EXE_PATH - path to the executable to be launched

   * LAUNCHER_LIB_DIR_PATH - path to the directory with bundled
     libraries